300 West Thirteen Mile Road

 Absentee voter ballots are available to residents who meet one fo the following requirmentrs:

 60 years or older

 Expect to be absent from the City on Election Day

 In jail, awaiting arraignment or trial

 Unable to attend polls because of religious beliefs

-To obtain an absentee voter ballot application, contact the City Clerk's Office at 248/583-0826
+To obtain an absentee voter ballot application, see the link above or contact the City Clerks Office

-Anyone who has already requested to have their name placed on a permanent absentee ballot application list will automatically receive an application in the mail.
+Anyone who has already requested to have their name placed on a permanent absentee ballot application list will automatically recieve an application in the mail.